DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Minnesota also offers Driver Improvement and DWI Clinics among its training classes.

-If you need or want to check the status of your driver’s license, you might be able to order a driving record report.
-This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DVS.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+If you need or want to check the status of your Minnesota driver's license, you might be able to order a driving record report.
+This record will spell out if your driver's license is currently valid.
+Should your driver's license be revoked or suspended, the report will indicate that according to what's on record with the MN DPS.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have been involved in.

 Other Reasons for Suspension

-Minnesota DVS advises that at-risk drivers are not necessarily limited to young or old motorists.
-Among the health conditions that may create an at-risk situation:
+The Minnesota DPS advises that at-risk drivers are not necessarily limited to young or old motorists.
+Among the health conditions that may create an at-risk situation, are:

 • Stroke or arthritis, which could cause an inability to tightly grip the steering wheel, reduced strength, an inability to transfer your foot from the gas pedal to the brake pedal, or difficulty looking over your shoulder.